-Third, EOIR's imposition of Performance Metrics on immigration judges, which penalize them for continuing cases and have particularly pointed consequences for many of the newly-hired immigration judges who are on a two-year probation, unnecessarily burden the corps.
+Third, EOIR's imposition of Performance Metrics on immigration judges, which penalize them for continuing cases and have particularly pointed consequences for many of the newly-hired immigration judges who are subject to a two-year probationary period, unnecessarily burden the corps.
 As of the date of this filing, EOIR has not informed judges that the COVID-19 crisis exempts them from meeting their performance metrics, which require all judges to complete 700 cases per year-or roughly three per workday-and to finish 95 percent of cases on the day of their first-scheduled individual hearing.
-Newly-hired judges on probation are therefore forced to choose between their own job security and the health and welfare of all those who appear in their courts.
+These quotas are applied in a "one-size-fits-all" manner that does not account for the court setting, complexity of cases being heard, likelihood of representation, or, apparently, the impact of forces such as pandemics.
+Newly-hired judges on probation are therefore forced to choose between their own health and job security and the health and welfare of all those who appear in their courts.